ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

 Accessing Results
 *****************

-The :py:class:`Solution <ansys.dpf.post.dpf_solution.DpfSolution>`
+The :class:`Solution <ansys.dpf.post.dpf_solution.DpfSolution>`
 object is the entry point for browsing the contents of a result file (see :ref:`user_guide_post_processing`).
 It also provides access to the results themselves.
-These are contained in ``Result`` objects that can be returned from dedicated methods:
+These are contained in :class:`Result
+<ansys.dpf.post.result_object.Result>` objects that can be returned from
+dedicated methods:

 .. code:: python